bennoloeffler/deps.new.build.neil-tutorial/README.md

 ```
 Have a look at e06/README.md.

-Then start a continous frontend compilation mode of
+Then start a continous frontend compilation mode of shadow-cljs
-shadow-cljs
 ```
 shadow-cljs -A dev watch app
 ```

-Then, start a backend repl,
+Then, re-start a backend repl,
 e.g.
 ```
 clj -M:dev
 ```
 Or start intellij with cursive.
 "File->Open" Navigate to the deps.edn in the project.
-Add: -A:dev to the run-configuration.
+Add: -M:dev to the run-configuration.
-Then (go) in the repl starts the server... but there are several obstacles:
+Then (go) in the repl starts the server...

-- sql connect string - u just see a connection problem.
-Change it to something like:
+- Having added sql as module, I had to fix the connect string:
 "jdbc:postgresql://localhost/template1?user=postgres&password=xr...r"
 where template1 is the database name.
 - then created a migration: